-155. It may be observed that on a casual view, article 93(1)(l) of the Rome Statute appears to be an oddity in international law; as it permits States Parties to decline assistance if their national law forbids the particular assistance requested.
-The general principle of international law is that no State may invoke internal law as justification for failure to perform a treaty.193 But the exception prescribed in article 93(1)(l) is wholly consistent with the doctrine of complementarity on which the Court's jurisdiction is based.
+154. The foregoing example shows how a witness may still be compelled to appear in appears to be an oddity in international law; as it permits States Parties to decline assistance if their national law forbids the particular assistance requested.
+The general principle of international law is that no State may invoke internal law as justification for failure to perform a treaty.
+193 But the exception prescribed in article 93(1)(1) is wholly consistent with the doctrine of complementarity on which the Court's jurisdiction is based.

-156. Hence, in the light of the doctrine of complementarity, it is quite easy to see the good sense of requiring States Parties to comply with the request only if their domestic laws do not forbid the assistance that the ICC requested.
+155. It may be observed that on a casual view, article 93(1)(1) of the Rome Statute good sense of requiring States Parties to comply with the request only if their domestic laws do not forbid the assistance that the ICC requested.
 In the absence of a showing that national law forbids the request in good faith, there is an obligation on the State Party to render the assistance in question.